Islands at the Edge: Climate Change, Globalization, and Island Culture

 February 4, 2015

-Chris Mason, Assistant Professor in the Department of Physics and Biophysics at Weill Cornell University, is combing the New York City subway system to swab surfaces, collect specimens, and create a map of the urban microbiome and DNA in the world that surrounds us.
+Chris Mason, Assistant Professor in the Department of Physics and Biophysics at Weill Cornell College, is combing the New York City subway system to swab surfaces, collect specimens, and create a map of the urban microbiome and DNA in the world that surrounds us.

 Join Museum scientists as they tell their tales of their recent expedition into the highlands of Papua New Guinea.